Barry Miller (politician)

-Barry Miller (December 25, 1864 – June 20, 1933) was a Texas state legislator and Lieutenant Governor from 1925 to 1931 serving under Governors Miriam A. Ferguson and Dan Moody.
+Barry Miller (December 25, 1864 – June 20, 1933) was an American politician who was the 28th lieutenant governor of Texas from 1925 to 1931, serving under governors Miriam A. Ferguson and Dan Moody.
+A member of the Democratic Party, he served in the Texas Senate from 1899 to 1903 and the Texas House of Representatives from 1917 to 1923.

 Early life

 Miller was born on December 25, 1864, in Barnwell, South Carolina, the son of Dr. Thomas Johnson Miller and Rachel Barry.
 After his father, a physician educated at the Medical College of Philadelphia and a medical officer in the Carolina Dragoons, was killed in the American Civil War, Miller left for Washington, D.C.
 As a young boy, Miller worked there as a printer's devil for the Washington Post, and later worked as a page in the United States Senate, meeting many national leaders of the era.
 Eventually, Miller traveled west to Dallas, where he studied law in the firm of Robertson & Coke.
 Miller met Minerva Hortense Miller, daughter of prominent early Dallasite William Brown Miller, at Dallas' inaugural debutante ball, the Idlewild Ball, in 1883.
 Barry Miller married Minnie Miller (no relation) in 1885, eventually residing at his wife's family home, now called Millermore.